Trading News for Beginners - Differences between Speculation and Facts

 When macroeconomic results are in line with expectations, it’s considered to be a neutral scenario.

 In conclusion, knowing the difference between speculation and facts is an essential part of becoming a savvy trader and investor.
 What types of scenarios can you think of and how can they be as fact-based as possible?
-Before you venture into the live markets, test your hypothesis in Admirals demo account.
+Before you venture into the live markets, test your hypothesis in Admiral Markets demo account.

 Follow the link to read Top 10 Forex Risk Management Tips.